 You may suffer from adrenal fatigue without knowing it.
-Conventional medicine does not yet recognize adrenal fatigue, and thus tends to treat symptoms instead of the root cause.
-Also, due to the different stages presenting different symptoms, and different symptoms presenting in individual patients, identifying adrenal fatigue is difficult.
+This is because conventional medicine tends to treat the symptoms and not the root cause.
+Also, due to the condition going through different stages, and those suffering from the condition showing different symptoms from each other, identifying adrenal fatigue is difficult.
 Only a healthcare practitioner well-experienced in the condition can do so.

 In our program, we see countless people who have self-identified adrenal fatigue as the root cause of their problems.
-Many of them also self-medicate or try out different diets in the hope of improvement.
-However, the majority, sadly, fail.
+Many of them also self-medicate or try out different diets in a hope of improvement.
+The majority, sadly, fail.
 This is because you need someone who knows how this condition works to help you identify what stage of the condition you are at.
-What may work in the beginning stages will not work if you reach the third stage of the condition, for example, and supplements can backfire.
+What may work in the beginning stages will not work if you reach the third stage of the condition, for example.

 The four stages of adrenal fatigue are the alarm reaction, resistance response, adrenal exhaustion, and adrenal failure.
 It’s important to know which stage you are in.
 That way, you can avoid the most common mistakes that can really set your recovery back.